 - One of the largest land mammals that ever lived, Megatherium had the same size of an elephant or a T. rex: reached 5m when fully erect, and its name means...well... big beast.
 Lived just few thousands years ago in South America, and ancient humans knew it, to the point that they actually might have used it and other relatives as a... living pantry!
 Megathere's remains have been discovered in ancient caves, and it is said that some human hunters enclosed some of these animals in those caves.
 In old portraits, Megatherium was classically shown with a horse-like head and sometimes a giraffe-like tongue to reach foliage on the tree-tops; the horsehead and giraffe-tongue are probably mere fantasies, but the high-browsing habits aren't; indeed, the robustness of its body allowed it to stay only on its hindfeet (which, curiously, had only one claw each), while the three-clawed forefeet were used to pull down branches.
 Actually, our "big-beast" was neither a horse nor a giraffe relative... was a sloth.
 More precisely, the stock animal within the group called “Giant Ground Sloths”, related with anteaters and armadillos, not to ungulates.
 Megatherium represent the Up to Eleven example, but many other "giant sloths" weren't so giant-things (even though still large by human standards).
 Very strongly-built and weaponed with enormous claws, they were actually capable to walk around with their body upright, a bit like giant bears.
 Being members of the Xenarthran group, they were prevalently South American (some of them migrated to the North however) and had primitive teeth: nonetheless, they were so well-adapted to their environments that they flourished for almost the entire length of the Mammal Age: they got mysteriously extinct only few thousand years ago.
 It's also worth noting that modern sloths are just members of the same group, but specialized to the familiar tree-living style.
 Their slowness is arguably an evolved trait to mimetize them within the canopy; giant ground sloths were arguably faster-moving, like a modern giant anteater.

 - After Ankylosaurs went extinct, evolution decided to create their mammalian equivalents: the glyptodonts.
 They were Xenarthrans as well, but related to armadillos rather than to sloths.
 Lived in South America for dozen million years, before going extinct only few thousands years ago: in short, they had the same identical history of their cousins, the giant sloths.
 Both groups were veggie-eaters (despite giant sloths might be at least partially scavengers), and when adult, they feared no predators except humans.
 There is a secret behind giant sloths' and glyptodonts' success: their backbone.
 It was far, far stronger that every other mammal, thus permitting them carrying such heavy bodies around withouth suffering back pain.
 Glyptodon is the most well-known glyptodont, but it's also worth of mention Doedicurus: with its mace-like tail, it was the most ankylosaur-like of them all.
 These were among the biggest glyptodonts, and thus the most depicted.
 Talking about glyptodonts' armor, it was the most powerful among every land vertebrate (tortoises excluded).
 It was made by a single piece made by several ossicles fused together, smooth and usually round-shaped, unlike ankylosaurs whose armor was more flexible and spiky.
 With their compact frame and rigid armor, Glyptodonts were probably slower-moving than ankylosaurs, but still faster than a Galapagos' tortoise.
 Despite these differences, the glyptodont's armor was astonishingly similar to an ankylosaur's; only the upper parts of the body were covered, the underbelly was unarmored like ankylosaurs and hairy like modern armadillos; the head had a "shield" again like ankylosaurs, and their tail was also covered by bone.
-Like Megatherium, also Glyptodon was known by ancient humans; but we are not sure what was the real thing that made these amazing animals extinct: climatic changes?
-Human hunting?
-Or what?
+Like Megatherium, also Glyptodon was known by ancient humans; we now know human hunting wiped out these species, as the species on islands were the last to go, and as there is evidence of human hunting and habitat change in their habitat.
 Now, only far smaller xenarthrans survive; armadillos, tree-sloths and true anteaters (sadly, the natural history of anteaters is poorly-understood).

 - The rodents' fossil record is very scant: no surprise, since they are so small, and small animals usually hardly fossilize unlike the large ones.
-Even though most ancient rodents were similar-looking to ours, there were also some striking guys in the past: for example, Castoroides was a land-living beaver-relative as large as a black bear; Ceratogaulids had a couple of hornlet on their nose; while several South American capybara-like forms, such as Phoberomys, were cow-sized and the largest rodents ever.
+Today, rodents are the most successful mammalian group, with about half the species of all living mammals.
+Even though most ancient rodents were similar-looking to ours (ex the ancient squirrel Paramys, living in the early cenozoic), there were also some striking guys in the past: for example, Castoroides (yet another victim of humans) was a land-living beaver-relative as large as a black bear; Palaeocastor was another smaller land-living beaver which built corkscrew-like burrows in the ancient North-american plains — a sort of predecessor of the modern prairie "dog"; Ceratogaulids like Ceratogaulus and Epigaulus had a couple of hornlet on their nose; while several South American capybara-like forms, such as Phoberomys and Telicomys, were cow-sized and the largest rodents ever.
 It's not a casual connection, that modern-day capybara (South-American as well) is the biggest modern rodent: as already said, South American mammals were, and still are, very unfamiliar to a North American or European observer.
 On the other hand, Lagomorphs (rabbits, hares and pikas) had always had the same small-size and look they still preserve today.
 They are a sibling group of rodents, with a similar dentition but more specialized to eat grass.
 It’s hard to believe, but the affinity lagomorphs / true rodents was definitively proven only few years ago.
 Before, rabbits and so on were once thought not related at all with rats and squirrels!

 - Another group of prehistoric mammals which have recently been found to be related with rodents is a much more surprisingly one: Primates.
 Given the subjective relevance of this group by our standards, they are described in a section on their own.
 However, one close relative of primates can be mentioned here: Plesiadapis.
 Living at the very start of the Cenozoic, it was a sort of middle way between a squirrel and a monkey, with a lemur-body but gnawing teeth like a rodent.
 Living in trees, it resembled a lot some ancient mammals which lived in the Mesozoic, particularly Purgatorius (see The Origin Of Mammals.
 Today, there’s still an animal which strongly resembles Plesiadapis, though devoid of gnawing teeth: the Tupay.
 Improperly called “tree-shrew”, the latter was once classified as an “insectivore” (see below).